-Other products in the range that help cover up hair loss include a Hair Fattener (which aims to do exactly that by penetrating deep into the hair shaft) and a Hairline Optimizer (use this tool as you shake the fibers onto the hairline, the aim being to give a more natural look rather than a straight line which might otherwise occur - see image below).
+Other products include a Hair Fattener (which aims to do just that by penetrating deep into the hair shaft) and a Hairline Optimizer (used as you shake the fibers onto the hairline, the aim is to get a more natural look rather than a straight line which might otherwise occur - see image below).

 Yes.
 Research from forum comments state that the ingredients of Toppik's hair building fibers contain ammonium chloride, and that this substance has caused side effects in some people.

 Ammonium chloride is a hazardous chemical and repeated exposure to it can lead to poisoning with the following possible symptoms:

 So, as you can see, ammonium chloride is not something you want to keep putting into or onto your body!